RaviTambade/TAP/notes/codingculture.md

 A healthy coding culture plays a crucial role in driving productivity, creativity, and satisfaction among developers, ultimately leading to the successful delivery of high-quality software products.

-Let us have a look at  Git repositories created by Transflower and contributed by Transflower Interns:
+Transflower enjoy in sharing repositories created by Transflower mentors and contributed by Transflower Interns:

 <a href="https://github.com/RaviTambade/TFLPortal.git">TFLPortal</a>,<a href="https://github.com/RaviTambade/TFLAssessment.git">TFLAssessment</a>, <a href="https://github.com/RaviTambade/TFLPortal.git">EAgroServices</a>,<a href="https://github.com/RaviTambade/InventoryManagement.git">Inventory Management</a>,<a href="https://github.com/RaviTambade/E-Krushi-Project.git">EKrishi Online</a>

 Sharing is caring.

 Building a strong coding culture in a software development team requires deliberate effort and a focus on fostering collaboration, learning, and continuous improvement.
 Here are some steps we are following  in building a positive coding culture at Transflower Acceleration Program (TAP):

 1. **Lead by Example**: Leaders and senior team members should embody the values and practices they want to promote.
 Demonstrating good coding practices, effective communication, and a growth mindset sets the tone for the rest of the team.